Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 Names are required by kubernetes to distinguish between them.

-To create this service I'm using the following command as before:
+To create this service, I'm using the following command as before:

 ~~~bash
 kubectl apply -f nsqlookup.yaml
 ~~~

-This concludes the nsqlookupd service.
-And with that, two of the major players are in the sack.
+This concludes nsqlookupd.
+Two of the major players are in the sack.

 ### Receiver